-Finishing a book is easy.
+Finishing a book is easy, young man.
 Understanding it is harder.

 In recent years, I have focused on building good reading habits and learned how to read more.
 But the key is not simply to read more, but to read better.
 For most people, the ultimate goal of reading a nonfiction book is to actually improve your life by learning a new skill, understanding an important problem, or looking at the world in a new way.
 It's important to read books, but it is just as important to remember what you read and put it to good use.